 Best Energy ETFs

-Since early man learned to produce fire, energy sources have developed and today are the lifeblood of the modern economy.
-ETFs in this sector allow Aussie investors instant exposure to dozens of the best energy companies in the world.
+Since early man learned to produce fire, energy sources have grown and today are responsible for the modern economy as we know.
+ETFs in this sector allow Aussie investors to get instant exposure to dozens of the best energy companies in the world.

 BetaShares Global Energy Companies ETF (ASX: FUEL) – Currency Hedged

-FUEL is an example of an ETF whose stock price has benefited from the oil supply issues but may not qualify as the best buy over the long term, given the coming reported boom in EV sales.
-However, global oil powerhouse companies are expanding into renewable energy, and it is improbable that the world will be able to get along without petroleum-based products completely.
+FUEL is an example of an ETF whose stock price has benefited from the oil supply issues but may not qualify as a best buy over the long term, given the coming reported boom in EV sales.
+However, the global oil powerhouse companies are expanding into renewable energy and the world is highly unlikely to get along without petroleum-based products.

-The COVID pandemic and subsequent lockdowns, border closures, and work-at-home environment weighed heavily on the fund, as even the largest oil companies faltered.
-The stock price is still up 36% since listing in 2016.
+The COVID pandemic and subsequent lockdowns, border closures, and work at home environment weighed heavily on the fund, as even the largest oil companies faltered.
+Then came inflation, high interest rates, recession fears, and war.
+The stock price is still up 28.6% since listing in 2016.
+The ASX website has the Annual Yield at 4.65%.

 Like FOOD, the FUEL ETF tracks the performance of the world’s largest oil companies outside Australia, hedging to protect Australian investors from fluctuations in the value of the AUD.

-In addition to size, these global behemoths are more geographically diversified and control more petroleum supply chain operations.
+In addition to size, these global behemoths are more diversified geographically and control more operations in the petroleum supply chain.

 VanEck Global Clean Energy ETF (ASX: CLNE)

-Companies and governments worldwide are focusing on clean energy for the future.
-The CLNE ETF is a passive fund, meaning it tracks the performance of all 30 stocks in the S&P Global Clean Energy Select Index, although not all are equally weighted.
+Companies and governments around the world are focusing on clean energy for the future.
+The CLNE ETF is a passive fund, meaning that it tracks the performance of all thirty of the stocks in the S&P Global Clean Energy Select Index, although not all are equally weighted.

 Companies include direct producers of clean energy along with clean energy technology and equipment companies.
 First Solar is the most highly weighted, with Solar Edge Technologies and Vestas Wind Systems among the top ten holdings.

-CLNE was listed on the ASX in March of 2021, with the share price dropping 13.59% since then.
+CLNE listed on the ASX in March of 2021 with the share price dropping 36.2%

 Source: VanEck Website